core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   Should the working group decide not to use that exension point, the registry's policy can be relaxed to also allow values with that leading bit set.

+* A future document may update this document to allow registering values that are allowed to use together with Uri-Path values (but at the time of writing, no examples are known by which such a design could be properly vetted).
+  In particular, that update weakens the "MUST" in {{interactions}}.

+* This option is designed to stand in for the Uri-Path option alone, not for any other option;
+  this simplifies its interaction rules.

+  In particular,
+  application authors who seek to express Uri-Query options in a more concise or easier to process way are advised to avail themselves of the FETCH method introduced in {{?RFC8790}}.

 # Security Considerations

 TODO Security